vatsalchavda/subscription-viewer/README.md

 - **Sign-Up Flow**: Add user registration and onboarding.
 - **UI/UX**: Improve dashboard design and add more subscription management features.

+- **Frontend Architecture**: For future expansion, consider adopting a modular front-end architecture with multiple routes, reusable components, and dedicated pages (e.g., using React Router).
+This will make it easier to add features like profile management, billing history, settings, or admin panels as the app grows.

+---

+## Error Handling Improvements

+While the project uses basic error handling, here are some areas where error messages can be made more robust:

+- **SubscriptionDashboard.tsx**
+	- When loading subscription details fails, the error message is generic: `Could not load subscription details.`
+		- Suggestion: Display more context, e.g., `Could not load subscription details.
+Please check your network connection or try again later.`
+	- When redirecting to the billing portal fails, the alert is: `Failed to redirect to billing portal.`
+		- Suggestion: Provide more user guidance, e.g., `Unable to open the billing portal.
+Please refresh the page or contact support if the issue persists.`

+- **Backend Lambda Handlers**
+	- Errors such as `Configuration Error: Missing Stripe environment variables.` and `Failed to fetch subscription: ...` are thrown and logged, but could include more context (e.g., which variable is missing, or a unique error code for easier debugging).
+	- Suggestion: Include the name of the missing variable or a reference ID in error messages for better traceability.

 ---

 ## Deployment Process